-The 1995 Constitution of the Republic of Uganda and other International Conventions to which Uganda ratified give protection to women among other persons against abuse of their rights, enforcement of these statutory provisions is difficult as they conflict with the culture and traditions deeply rooted in the Ugandan societies.
+The 1995 Constitution of the Republic of Uganda, the land Act Cap 227 among other local statutes, and other International Conventions which Uganda ratified gives protection to women among other persons against abuse of their rights.
+However enforcement of these statutory provisions is difficult as they conflict with the culture and traditions deeply rooted in the Ugandan societies.
 Among which is the common cultural practice that property is owned by the patriarchs in society.
+A number of research has been conducted in areas related this, but have not tackled the gist of the matter.

-The study was being carried out with the hope that it will enlighten and advance the understanding of women's property rights in Uganda as provided for in the laws.
+This study therefore was carried out with the hope that it will enlighten and advance the understanding of women's property rights in Uganda as provided for in the laws.
 The study is was as a result of observation of the apparent injustice against women in particular the denial of women to own property emerging as a result of exploitation of the loopholes in the statutory laws in place, that provide for the right of ownership of property by women in Uganda as well as customary law that is so prevalent among Ugandans today.